Terry Sullivan (Brookside): Reception

 Terry's longevity allowed significant character and story development that generated reviews.
 On Terry's importance to the show, The Irish Times reporter believed producers put Terry at "the centre of some of the soap's most dramatic storylines".
 This continued until Terry departed and they opined he was a "key player" in the "dramatic storyline" featured in Brookside's 1000th episode.
 Nick Fisher from TV Guide assessed that over seven years, Terry had transformed from "wide-boy scallywag to married Mr Nice Guy."
 He believed Terry had "endearing qualities" of "maturity and rugged stability".
 Fisher added that "whatever" Terry became, it was met with approval of women because "it seems that Sullivan has evolved into the New Scouse Man; the caring, sharing, non-macho marvel of every girl's dreams."
 TVTimes' Caro Thompson branded Terry a "sweet" and "unsuspecting" character.
 Of Sue's betrayal of Terry, Thompson added "the nail biting will-she, won't-she tell saga has had millions of Brookside viewers taking sides as the complicated web of Sue's deceit has spun her and Terry into an increasingly impossible situation."
 Thompson described the reveal of Daniel's father and subsequent fallout a "compelling drama which will have viewers glued to their screens."
 The Daily Mirror's James Moore and Claire Goldwin chose Terry's "top storyline" as his wife and child being murdered.
 Closer's Katy Brent chose a "brainwashed" Terry in the cult story as one of the thirty-four reasons Brookside made "totally brilliant telly".

 Terry's bad luck was a popular topic for critics.
 A Sunday Mirror reporter branded Terry a "character whose luck is always bad" owing to his many traumatic storylines.
 Tanith Carey branded the character "Tragic Terry" and "TV's Mr Tragic".
 Carey assessed that Terry had to "cope with one disaster after another."
 Erin Santillo from Daily Post branded Terry the show's "resident bad-boy".
+Vicki Coppock, writing for the radical feminist magazine, Trouble & Strife was critical about Terry violent reaction towards Sue and accused writers of portraying misogyny.
+Coppock believed that Brookside were advocating that violence against women is acceptable if they are unfaithful.
+She noted that Terry's reaction to Sue's affair was "particularly contentious".
+Coppock assessed that Sue's betrayal "threatened Terry's sexuality especially since it coincided with the discovery of his infertility."
+She added that the character's "dialogue was tinged with misogynist phrases for several weeks afterwards."
+Coppock also claimed that Regan received fan mail applauding Terry for his violent reaction towards Sue and that Miles had been "verbally abused by men in the streets as a consequence" of Sue's infidelity.